Follow This Old House online:

 The 60/40 Rule: Breaking Down Your Roof Replacement Budget

-Roofing contractors often use the 60/40 rule as a planning guide, which means approximately 60% of your total cost is typically allocated to labor, and 40% to materials.
+Roofing contractors often use the 60/40 rule as a planning guide, which means they typically allocate approximately 60% of your total cost to labor and 40% to materials.
 Labor includes roof tear-off, installation, safety, insurance, and overhead.
 Materials cover shingles, underlayment, flashing, and other components.

 Not-So-Hidden Costs (When You Know What To Look For)

-Beyond basic materials and labor, real-world roofing bids might not itemize extra costs such as:
+Beyond basic materials and labor, real-world roofing bids might not include a few extra costs, making them seem “hidden.”
+Here’s a list of other costs to consider for your roof replacement:

 “Typically, those fees are not included as part of the bid,” said Maciek Rupar, technical services director of the National Roofing Contractors Association.
 “The contract should mention that these fees will be added.”